The Arena

 npx kcp-agent ask "your task" --manifest ./docs --loop

-# serve the planner to any MCP client (manifest is passed per tool call)
+# serve the planner to any MCP client (kcp_plan, kcp_load, kcp_trace, kcp_validate, kcp_replay)

 npx kcp-agent mcp